-To estimate the costs necessary to maintain the 142 undeveloped parcels acquired by the CCSD under the BRP the Committee reviewed and assessed current CCSD budget information.
+To estimate the costs necessary to maintain undeveloped parcels acquired by the CCSD under the BRP the committee reviewed and assessed current CCSD budget information.
 The 2016/17 CCSD Budget includes \$22,000 for outside contractors for weed abatement and removal of dead and dying trees on vacant parcels owned by the CCSD that are within the Fire Department's FHFR Program.
-In addition, the CCSD estimates that the Facilities and Resources Department spends about 10% of staff time managing all parcels owned by the CCSD including performing additional weed abatement and tree removal (from parcels not included in the FHFR Program), illegal dumping and clearing homeless encampments.
-The fully loaded cost for this additional staff time is \$34,100.
+In addition, the CCSD estimates that the Facilities and Resources Department spends about 10% of Staffstaff time managing all parcels owned by the CCSD including performing additional weed abatement and tree removal (from parcels not included in the FHFR Program), illegal dumping and clearing homeless encampments.
+The fully loaded cost for this additional Staffstaff time is \$34,100.
 Therefore, the total cost to physically maintain vacant parcels owned by the CCSD is approximately \$56,100.

 The CCSD pays real property taxes on a small number of vacant parcels not used for public purposes.
 The amount of these taxes is minimal, approximately \$600.
-It is unlikely that parcels acquired under the BRP will be taxable to the CCSD but for the sake of erring on the high side, the Committee makes proportionate allowance for property taxes as an additional maintenance cost for vacant parcels.
+It is unlikely that parcels acquired under the BRP will be taxable to the CCSD but for the sake of erring on the high side, the committee makes proportionate allowance for property taxes as an additional maintenance cost for vacant parcels.

 In summary, the total estimated maintenance cost including physical maintenance and possible property taxes for the 142 vacant parcels owned and maintained by the CCSD is \$56,700 or about \$400 per year per parcel.
-Assuming the mix as to size and topography of the parcels to be acquired under the BRP is representative of the mix of parcels currently owned by the CCSD and without considering any efficiencies of scale that may be achieved by adding a substantial number of additional undeveloped parcels under the BRP, a conservative estimate of the annual maintenance expense for 1,377 vacant parcels in 2017 dollars would reach approximately \$550,000.
-The costs of maintenance would initially be \$0 and would increase as parcels are acquired under the BRP, eventually reaching \$550,000 once the program is fully implemented.
+Assuming the mix as to size and topography of the parcels to be acquired under the BRP is representative of the mix of parcels currently owned by the CCSD and without considering any efficiencies of scale that may be achieved by adding a substantial number of additional undeveloped parcels under the BRP, a conservative estimate of the annual maintenance expense for 1,377 vacant parcels in 2017 dollars would be approximately \$550,000.